dmadisetti/dropcanco/Readme.md

 -----
 - If for some reason it hasn't worked, run `./toolbelt -d`.
 There's a chance the database didn't finish initializing.
 - Another weird reason for it not working is the conversion of unix to windows line endings.
 This problem sounds pretty weird [but it is legit](http://stackoverflow.com/questions/14219092/bash-my-script-bin-bashm-bad-interpreter-no-such-file-or-directory).
 Thankfully there's a tool called `dos2unix` which you can install on your vagrant box using `sudo apt-get install dos2unix` run `dos2unix filename` to fix your worries.
 Note, I think it does something funky to file permissions.
 Just [make sure no weird file permissions git track into git](http://stackoverflow.com/questions/1580596/how-do-i-make-git-ignore-file-mode-chmod-changes).
 - Is it really bad?
-See the notes on the `fuckitall` function and reseting your database down below.
+See the notes on the `forgetitall` function and reseting your database down below.
 Send me (DM) an email if it gets to crazy levels of bad contact@dylanmadisetti.com
 - Uploads for wordpress don't work?
 All ajax reponses and any response request for that matter get crunked up by existing php errors.
 Comment out the debug conditional in wp-config if you don't want these errors to pop up OR fix the php errors.

 Are you golden?
 Alright, now what?